-Vegetarians: Try our vegan Peri Peri Cauliflower Steak or hearty African Vegetable Pelau (Rice Pilaf) recipes instead.
+Vegetarians: try our delicious Peri Peri Cauliflower Steak or hearty African Vegetable Pelau (Rice Pilaf) recipes instead.
 You can also make the Peri Peri marinade and use as a delicious dressing or tapenade on everything from crusty bread, to salad, to grilled veggies like corn, portobello mushrooms, eggplant, or zucchini.
 You can choose to marinate pre-cooking or just drizzle after serving.

 Our Peri Peri spice blend works fine as a dry rub on chicken or meats.
 But we always recommend trying the full marinade first to achieve maximum flavor.